 rog1 AT psu.edu

-Rick O. Gilmore is Associate Professor of Psychology and a Huck Institute of the Life Sciences Faculty Co-fund.
+Rick O. Gilmore is Professor of Psychology and a Huck Institute of the Life Sciences Faculty Co-fund.
 He earned his bachelor’s degree magna cum laude in Cognitive Science from Brown University, and holds both a MA and Ph.D. in Psychology from Carnegie Mellon University.
 At Carnegie Mellon, he participated in the Center for the Neural Basis of Cognition (CNBC) training program in cognitive neuroscience.
 Gilmore’s research focuses on the development of visual perception and memory.
 He is particularly interested in the development of brain networks that enable perceivers to extract information about the layout of the environment, the shape of objects, and the speed and direction of self-movement from patterns of visual motion called optic flow.
 Gilmore is also keenly interested in developing tools and practices that make scientific research more open, transparent, and reproducible.
 Read more…

 mhc77 AT psu.edu